 The Need for Antenna Tuners

-An antenna tuner is a device used to match an antenna’s impedance to a transmission line’s impedance.
+An antenna tuner is a device that matches an antenna’s impedance to a transmission line’s impedance.
 This is necessary because the impedance of an antenna can vary significantly over different frequency bands.
 A tuner helps to ensure that the power delivered to the antenna is as efficient as possible.

 How to Choose the Best Antenna Tuner?